Finding Equations for Lines

 Finding an equation for a line given its slope and $y$-intercept

-Question 2.
-Click on to see the graph of $y=2x+1$.
-2 is the slope of the line and 1 indicates where the line crosses the $y$-axis.
-This $y=mx+b$ form of the equation for a line is called the slope-intercept form.
+To the left is the graph of $y=2x+1$.
+Remember that this equation is in slope-intercept form, so 2 is the slope of the line and 1 indicates where the line crosses the $y$-axis.
 Use the sliders to change the values of $m$ and $b$ and notice how they affect the graph.
 Complete this table by using the sliders.

 equationslope$y$-intercept